-East Dunbartonshire Council will continue to seek pragmatic and feasible solutions to plan, programme, and support the delivery of the masterplan.
-The following sets out an anticipated delivery programme for the site and the activities landowners and the Council should carry out at each phase.
+The following table sets out an anticipated delivery programme and the activities that landowners and the Council should carry out at each phase.
 The phases are ordered chronologically, although multiple phases are likely to be undertaken at the same time.

-Phase Landowners Council Roads access into sites • Construct road access to plots on own landownership.
+Phase Landowners Council Roads access into sites Construct road access to plots on own landownership.
 Not applicable Woodilee Road Environmental Improvements Contributions to be provided in line with relevant planning guidance and plot key requirements.
 Potential contribution from Roads Capital budget for resurfacing or upgrading in line with asset management plan.
 Timing subject to condition and inspection.
-Woodilee Road and McGavigans Road active travel and public transport infrastructure Improvements • Input into design development.
+Woodilee Road and McGavigans Road active travel and public transport infrastructure Improvements Input into design development.
 Secure funding for active travel and public transport infrastructure Improvements.
 Infrastructure design and build.